2016 Navy Midshipmen football team

 The 2016 Navy Midshipmen football team represented the United States Naval Academy in the 2016 NCAA Division I FBS football season.
 The Midshipmen were led by ninth-year head coach Ken Niumatalolo and played their home games at Navy–Marine Corps Memorial Stadium.
 The Midshipmen competed as a member of the West Division of the American Athletic Conference, and were second year members of the conference.
 They finished the season 9–5 overall and 7–1 in American Athletic play to be champions of the West Division.
 They represented the West Division in The American Athletic Championship Game where they lost to Temple.
 They were invited to the Armed Forces Bowl where they lost to Louisiana Tech.

 Before the season

-Previous season

-The Navy Midshipmen began the 2015 season with four straight wins, including a win over military rival Air Force, but lost to rival #15 ranked Notre Dame.
-However, the Midshipmen continued their winning ways with five consecutive victories, including fellow American Conference team #15 ranked Memphis.
-After falling to conference rival #21 ranked Houston, Navy ended their season with a victory over military rival Army in the 116th Army–Navy Game, their 14th consecutive victory over Army, earning the Commander-in-Chief's Trophy.
-The Midshipmen finished the regular season with a 10–2 record.
-This earned the Midshipmen an invitation to the Military Bowl, their 12th bowl game in a row, in which they beat the 8–5 Pittsburgh Panthers 44–28.

 Spring practices

 Navy held spring practices during March and April 2016.

 Schedule

 Note: ‡ Game at East Carolina was originally scheduled for Thursday, October 13, but was postponed due to flooding from Hurricane Matthew; it was rescheduled to Saturday, November 19.